nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `edit 1 q/Singapore citizen q/Pursuing CS degree` updates the qualification of the internship with first index to `Singapore citizen` and `Pursuing CS degree`.
 * `edit 2 n/ j/Data Engineer` updates the second internship job title to `Data Engineer` and retains the original name.

-### Adding an interview date : `add_date`
+### Add an interview date : `add_date`

-Adds an interview date and time to an internship application
+Adds an interview date and time to an internship application.

 Format: `add_date INDEX d/DATE_TIME`